Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The code requires the dispenser to train and complete the training checklist with their assistant(s) every year.
 The vendor must keep the training checklist on hand for 5 years.

-To connect with Lakeland College about the Commercial Pesticide Dispenser Certificate Program and the exam:
+Connect with Lakeland College about the Commercial Pesticide Dispenser Certificate Program and the exam:

-To connect with Olds College for information about the Lawn and Garden Pesticide Dispenser Program:
+Connect with Olds College for information about the Lawn and Garden Pesticide Dispenser Program:

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.